murchandamus/bips/bip-update-process.md

     After a Proposed or Active BIP has been deployed by one or more implementation, breaking changes to the specification could lead to a situation where multiple "compliant" implementations fail at being interoperable, because they implemented different versions of the same BIP.
-Therefore, even changes to the specification of Proposed BIPs should be avoided, but active BIPs should never be subject to breaking changes to their specification.
+Therefore, even changes to the specification of Proposed BIPs should be avoided, but Active BIPs should never be subject to breaking changes to their specification.
 [^settled]: **What is meant with a BIP being settled?**
-    Since active BIPs should not be changed, a Proposed BIP should only be moved to Active after its Specification has been put through its paces and changes to the BIP have stopped.
+    Since Active BIPs should not be changed, a Proposed BIP should only be moved to Active after its Specification has been put through its paces and changes to the BIP have stopped.
 [^licenses]: **Why were some licenses dropped?**
     Among the 141 BIPs with licenses in the repository, only nine licenses have ever been used to license BIPs (although,